Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 You want consistency to anchor new communication habits

-You're in a high-stress period (fundraising, rapid scaling, major decisions)
+You're in a high-stress period (fundraising, rapid scaling, major transitions)

 Choose infrequent sessions if:

-You're in a relatively stable place and want occasional check-ins
+You're in a relatively stable place and want periodic check-ins

-You prefer more space between sessions to integrate insights
+You prefer space between sessions to integrate insights

 Your budget or schedule doesn't allow for frequent meetings

-The most common frequencies are weekly, every other week, and monthly.
-I typically recommend starting with higher frequency and tapering down once stability and trust are rebuilt.
+Most common frequencies are weekly, biweekly, and monthly.
+I typically recommend starting with higher frequency and tapering down once stability is established.

 Do you want personal support alongside team coaching?

-Some cofounder coaches integrate individual and joint sessions, recognizing that personal patterns deeply influence team dynamics.
-Others focus exclusively on team interactions and refer out for one-on-one support.
+Some coaches integrate individual and joint sessions, recognizing that personal patterns deeply influence team dynamics.
+Others focus exclusively on team interactions.

 Choose coaches who include individual sessions if:

-You want to process emotions or blind spots privately before bringing them to the team
+You want to process emotions privately before bringing them to the team

 You have different communication styles that benefit from individual preparation